 A Bundt Pan

 A good bundt pan can transform any cake, however simple, into a work of art.
-Whether it's a family heirloom, something scavenged up at a yard sale, or a chic little number like Nordic Ware's Heritage Bundt Pan, it's worth owning at least one dramatic pan to make simple cakes shine, whether our fluffy Gingerbread or rustic Olive Oil Cake.
+Whether it's a family heirloom, something scavenged up at a yard sale, or a chic little number like Nordic Ware's bundt pan, it's worth owning at least one dramatic pan to make simple cakes shine, whether our fluffy Gingerbread or rustic Olive Oil Cake.

 To learn more about prepping the pan, scaling batter, and budging bake times, please see our info on how to use a bundt pan.

 Lodge Pre-Seasoned Cast Iron

 Aside from its many savory uses, a 10-inch cast iron skillet is ideal for roasting cherries on the grill, baking up a batch of buttermilk biscuits, or even making an easy, fudgy chocolate cake or pineapple- and banana-infused hummingbird cake.
 (You can find plenty more cast iron skillet desserts in our roundup on that theme.)

 If you're new to cast iron, be sure to read our article on how to season a cast iron pan, as well as how to clean and maintain cast iron cookware.

 A Cheesecake Pan

 LloydPans Kitchenware Custom 8x4-Inch Cheesecake Pan

 I absolutely hate springform pans, from the fiddly nooks and crannies that make cleaning a chore, to the propensity of their latches to pop open at the most inopportune times.
 Even worse?
 They're never deep enough for my liking, with a height that generally tops out somewhere shy of 3-inches.
 The perfect pan remained elusive until the folks at LloydPans Kitchenware designed a custom pan to my exact specifications, making it a whopping 4-inches deep, with a two-piece loose bottom design with no moving parts to clean (or fail).